matthew-grinaker/Recent-Projects/README.md

 ## About This Repository

 This repo contains multiple projects, each with its own dedicated folder and documentation.
-Each project includes a `project-readme.md` file with detailed information about the specific implementation, technologies used, and setup instructions.
+Each project includes a `README.md` file with detailed information about the specific implementation, technologies used.
+Some projects may also contain other technical documentation.

 ## Repository Structure

 ```
 ├── project-1/
-│   ├── project-readme.md
+│   ├── README.md
 │   └── [project files]
 ├── project-2/
-│   ├── project-readme.md
+│   ├── README.md
 │   └── [project files]
 └── ...
 ```